 - 1001.3.1 A Super-G gate consists of four slalom poles (art.
 680.2.1.2) and two gate panels. - 1001.3.2 The gates must be alternately red and blue.
+In special circumstances, where a panel colour cannot be seen properly against the backdrop (e.g. safety netting), the Jury can decide an alternative colour for the gate panel for that specific gate to improve visibility.
 The gate panels are to be approx. 75 cm wide and approx. 50 cm high.
 They are fastened between the poles so that the lower edge of the panel is approx. 1 m above the snow and should be capable of tearing or breaking away (art.
 690). - 1001.3.3 The gates must be at least 6 m and at most 8 m wide for open gates and at least 8 m and at most 12 m for vertical gates.

 1001.3.4 The Super-G must be set as follows: (number of direction changes by rounding up or down of the decimals) For FIS level events 7% of the vertical drop equals the minimum number of direction changes.
 For Olympic Winter Games, FIS World Ski Championships, FIS World Junior Championships and Continental Cup level events 6% of the vertical drop equals the minimum number of direction changes.
 The distance between the turning poles of two successive gates must be at least 25 m (exception: art.
 1003.1.1).
 U16 - U14 competitions: minimum 8%, maximum 12% direction changes of the vertical drop.
 Entry League (ENL): minimum 7% of the vertical drop